 Tips for Best Results

-- Chop dried fruit: If using ‘larger’ dried fruit, apricots, dates or even prunes chop them into dried raisin sized pieces.
+- Chop dried fruit: If using larger dried fruit like apricots, dates or even prunes, chop them into dried raisin sized pieces.
+Also raisins or dried cranberries will work, no need to chop them.
+Just make sure you are not using sweetened dried fruit.

-- Do not substitute flour: Oat flour is lighter than wheat flours, and if you substitute you will be using too much ‘regular’ flour which could lead to dry or crumbly cookies.
+- Do not substitute flour: Oat flour is lighter than wheat flours and if you substitute it, your cookies will turn out dry or crumbly.

 - Cool for only 1 minute on the pan: After baking, cool for 1 minute on the pan to ensure the cookie holds shape, then move to a baking rack.
-Leaving them longer on the pan, might ‘bake’ them longer and your cookies might be over baked!
+Leaving them longer on the pan, might “bake” them longer and your cookies might be dry!

 How to Store

-Storing: It is best to place these cookies in a cool, dry open container.
+Store: It is best to place sugar free oatmeal cookies in a cool, dry ventilated or partially closed container.
 I don’t recommend storing in an airtight container or the cookies will get soggy.

 Sugar Free Oatmeal Cookies